munificent/craftinginterpreters/book/compiling-expressions.md

 come in handy later so that we can get at the lexeme after we match a token.

 The code to read the next token is wrapped in a loop.
 Remember, clox's scanner doesn't report lexical errors.
-Instead, it creates special "error tokens" and leaves it up to the parser to report them.
+Instead, it creates special *error tokens* and leaves it up to the parser to report them.
 We do that here.

 We keep looping, reading tokens and reporting the errors, until we hit a non-error one or reach the end.
-That way, the rest of the parser only sees valid tokens.
+That way, the rest of the parser sees only valid tokens.
 The current and previous token are stored in this struct:

 ^code parser (1 before, 2 after)